celestiaorg/docs/docs/nodes/itn-hardfork-upgrade.md

-# Upgrade Your Validator Node for the Hardfork
+# Upgrade your validator node for the hardfork

 ## Description

 In this phase, the Celestia Network will undergo a Hardfork Upgrade as an exercise for all Validators.

-You can read more about the our hardfork process [here](https://docs.celestia.org/nodes/hardfork-process#blockspace-race-hardfork).
+You can read more about the our hardfork process [here](../nodes/hardfork-process#blockspace-race-hardfork).

 ## Directions